 Patients choose to have root canals when they wish to save a tooth that would otherwise have to be removed.
 Most patients believe that extracting the tooth is the best idea.
 However, pulling a tooth is costly and leaves a space that may cause problems for other adjacent teeth.
-The removed tooth should be replaced by dental implants, which is also costly.
+The removed tooth should be replaced by a dental implant, which is also costly.

 - There may be an abcess or pimple on the gums.

-- The patient may experience severe tooth ache.
+- Severe tooth ache.

-- There may be swelling or tenderness around the tooth.
+- Swelling or tenderness around the tooth.

 What happens during root canal therapy?

 When the tooth is numbed, the dentist will place a rubber dam (rubber protection) around the tooth to keep it dry and free of saliva.
 An opening is made at the top of the tooth and a series of root canal files are placed inside the opening one at a time.
-These remove the pulp, the nerve tissue and any bacteria inside here.
-If there is decay inside it will be removed with special dental instrument.
+These remove the pulp, the nerve tissue and any bacteria inside.
+If there is decay inside it will be removed with a special dental instrument.